Apple users launch privacy campaign against Google

 However the penalty was for Google misrepresenting its actions to Safari users rather than for the actual act of bypassing the security settings, and the firm was not obliged to admit wrongdoing.

-Google declined to comment on the latest action, which has been launched to coincide with the sixth annual Data Privacy Day in the UK.'No accident'
+Google declined to comment on the latest action, which has been launched to coincide with the sixth annual Data Privacy Day in the UK.

 "This episode was no accident," Nick Pickles, director of civil liberties campaign group Big Brother Watch told PA News agency.